 After 1911, Einstein’s professorship at the University of Zurich and his participation in meetings with famous physicists aroused interest in Mileva Maric’s ever-present physical science.

-Because of professional jealousy; she always wrote letters of complaint for her husband, who went from meeting to meeting and was away from home because of scientific studies.
+Because of professional jealousy; she always wrote letters of complaint about her husband, who went from meeting to meeting and was away from home because of scientific studies.

 Albert Einstein was also bored in this marriage.
 Albert Einstein was so confident that his work would bring him a Nobel Prize in the future; he offered to give it to his wife as alimony.
 Mileva Maric agreed and they divorced.